 What Are React Fragments?

-In React, fragments allow you to group multiple elements without adding extra nodes to the DOM.
+So instead of <div> tag, you can use Fragments to group multiple elements without adding anything extra to the HTML.

 For example, if you want to return multiple elements from a component, instead of wrapping them in a div or another element, you can use a fragment: